-We are a Salmon Safe Certified Winery here in Kamloops!
+Monte Creek Winery is a Salmon-Safe Certified winery.
 Salmon-Safe works with West Coast farmers, developers, and other environmentally innovative landowners to reduce watershed impacts through rigorous third-party verified certification.
-And we are actually 1 of only 2 BC Wineries whom are certified.
-Salmon-Safe for winegrowing focuses on reducing vineyard runoff, water quality protection, and enhancement of native biodiversity on vineyard sites.
-We plan to continue to learn and grow within this certification to always ensure that we only use best practices maintainable for the environment to do our part to help restore West Coast rivers and native salmon.
+Salmon-Safe for wine growing focuses on reducing vineyard runoff, water quality protection, and enhancement of native biodiversity on vineyard sites.
+At Monte Creek Winery, we continue to learn and grow within this certification to ensure that we only use best practices maintainable for the environment to do our part to help restore West Coast rivers and native salmon.

 Certified and Recognized as a Biosphere Committed Entity

 Monte Creek Winery is a Biosphere committed entity.
-Biosphere is a Sustainable Tourism System certified by the Responsible Tourism Institute, an international certification body that maintains an Memorandum of Understanding with UNESCO, is affiliated to the World Tourism Organization, and is a member of the Global Sustainable Tourism Council.
-The system is aligned with the United Nations 17 Sustainable Development Goals and the Paris COP21 Accord to Fight Climate Change.
-Learn more about Biosphere here
+Biosphere is a Sustainable Tourism System certified by the Responsible Tourism Institute, an international certification body that maintains a Memorandum of Understanding with UNESCO, is affiliated to the World Tourism Organization, and is a member of the Global Sustainable Tourism Council.
+The Biosphere Commitment Program has given us the training and tools to effectively continue to be committed to the well-being of our company, customers, community, and environment.

 The vineyards are farmed organically with permaculture in mind.
 Permaculture is an approach that looks at all the functions of plants and animals together, rather than treating them as a single product system.
 The Haskaps (a berry plant found in the area) feed the bees, and the bees pollinate the Haskaps.
-The people eat the food, the scraps go to the pigs.
+Our guests eat the food, then food scraps are given to the pigs.
 The winery’s “chicken tractors” graze the vineyard row by row, eat the pests, and then self-manure the vineyard.

-Here at Monte Creek Ranch Winery, we want to create a sustainable and low input farm.
-Every aspect of our farm — including our soil, water, climate, crop, people, and even buildings — is carefully scrutinized as to how it relates to the other aspects to improve sustainability.
-We strive to lessen our impact on nature while maximizing working with it!
-The list below goes over a few permaculture practices we do here at the Winery.
+With ethos as our core value, our team has created a low-input farm.
+Every aspect of the farm, including the soil, water, climate, crop, people, and even buildings, is carefully scrutinized as to how it relates to the other aspects to improve sustainability.
+We strive to lessen our impact on nature while maximizing working with it.
+The below permaculture practices are just a fraction of the sustainable actions put in place at Monte Creek Winery.

 All Natural Honey

-Our farm is home to a whole lot of insects – some of whom we’d even consider pets.
-Our Honey Bees are diligent workers, producing as much as 400 litres of honey every year.
-Our honey is all natural, hand packaged, and unpasteurized so you get the full flavour and all of the healthy, live enzymes that make honey so good for you.
+The farm at Monte Creek Winery is home to a whole lot of insects – some of whom we’d even consider pets.
+Our Honeybees are diligent workers, producing as much as 400 litres of honey each year.
+The honey is all-natural, hand packaged, and unpasteurized, so that consumers taste the full flavour and receive all the live enzymes that make honey so nutritious.